AlaskaAirlines/auro-table/README.md

 <!-- The below content is automatically added from ./docs/partials/useCases.md -->
 The `<auro-table>` element should be used in situations where users may:

-* Show static tabluar data
+* Show static tabular data
 <!-- AURO-GENERATED-CONTENT:END -->

 ## API Code Examples